 Managing private keys is difficult and risky.
 We’ve eliminated the private key flaw in blockchains and created a keyless wallet.

-A typical crypto wallet stores your private keys.
+A typical crypto wallet, stores your private keys.
 Without your private keys, you cannot access your bitcoin and other cryptocurrencies, no matter how much you try.
-This simply means that if you lose of your private key, you’ve lost your coins.
+This simply means that if you lose your private key, you’ve lost your coins.

 A keyless wallet that uses Multi-party Computing and Threshold Signatures

 We’ve built a wallet that does not use private keys.
 You don’t need to worry about remembering or storing a private key, because you don’t have one.
 We have replaced the traditional private key using an advanced cryptography protocol, Multi-party Computation (MCP).
 The basic idea is that two or more non-trusting parties work jointly to compute a key, each using its own unique input, while keeping these inputs private from each other.
 With MPC we compute private keys, which are used to sign cryptocurrency transactions.
 At no point are the computed private keys stored on a device.

 We create two key shares using a distributed key generation protocol.
 One is stored on the user’s mobile device and the other on our servers.
 When the user initiates a transaction, a distributed signing protocol starts and uses the key share on the user’s device with the one on our servers, to compute a private key and sign the transaction.

 The transaction gets signed without any of the parties revealing their key share to each other.
 With no single point of failure, even if something happens, for example if we were hacked, your assets are always safe.
 If you lose your wallet, because your phone was stolen, lost or because by mistake you deleted our app, your assets are always safe.
 Your assets are always safe no matter what happens.